adeutscher/Adventure.Report/README.md

 If full completion is distant and unreachable, my questions become:

 * How far *can* I take this project?
 * How can I keep my structuring manageable?
+Not just of my main game engine project, but also all of the supporting projects?
 * What would my infrastructure look like if I had to support a large number of players?

 Instead of judging off of overall completion, I consider this project to be a success already because of the technical hurdles that I've already run into and figured out ways through.
 These solutions could be applied to multiple types of projects, not just an MMO framework.